-For 2018, the non-employee members of the Board of Directors were compensated as follows:
+For 2019, the non-employee members of the Board of Directors were compensated as follows:

-Cash compensation: Each non-employee member of the Board was eligible to receive the following cash compensation: (1) an annual retainer for each member of the Board of \$25,000 paid in equal quarterly installments; (2) the members of the Company's Audit, Compensation and Nominating and Corporate Governance Committees were eligible for an additional annual retainer of \$4,000 for their service on each committee; (3) the Chair of the Audit, Compensation and Nominating and Corporate Governance Committees were eligible to receive annual retainers of \$10,000, \$8,000, and \$6,000, respectively, in lieu of the member retainer; (4) the Chairman of the Board was eligible to receive an additional annual retainer of \$18,000.
+Cash compensation: Each non-employee member of the Board received the following cash compensation (the "Retainer Cash Payments"):

+- (1) an annual retainer for each member of the Board of \$35,000 paid in equal quarterly installments; - (2) the members of our Audit, Compensation and Nominating and Corporate Governance Committees were eligible to receive an additional annual retainer of \$7,500, \$5,000, and \$4,000, respectively, for their service on each committee; - (3) the Chair of the Audit, Compensation and Nominating and Corporate Governance Committees were eligible to receive annual retainers of \$15,000, \$10,000, and \$8,000, respectively; and - (4) the Chairman of the Board was eligible to receive an additional annual retainer of \$18,000.

 We reimbursed our non-employee directors for all reasonable out-of-pocket expenses incurred in the performance of their duties as directors.